Fort Buchanan Participates in Puerto Rico's Emergency Preparedness Summit

 |0

-This work, Fort Buchanan Participates in Puerto Rico's Emergency Preparedness Summit [Image 2 of 2], by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan Participates in Puerto Rico's Emergency Preparedness Summit, by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.